ramenaru/ghibli-codex/README.md

 npm run dev
 yarn dev
 ```
-Open `http://localhost:5173` or any root that you find out to view it in your browser.
+Open `http://localhost:5173` or any route that you find out to view it in your browser.
 The page will reload when you make changes.

 4. **Building for Production:**